Male, born 1865-01-21, died 1917-10-09

 Parents

-Although his father was a preacher in KS, Starrett four brothers all became either building contractors or architects.
+Although his father was a cleric in KS, Starrett's four brothers became either building contractors or architects.
 His brother, Major William A. Starrett, served during World War I as the Chairman of the Committee on Building Construction of the Council of National Defense, a post overseeing the construction of Army bases on US soil.
 Later, he served as the President of the American General Contractors Association in 1932.
 Another brother, Paul Starrett, in 1917, was the President of the important contracting firm, The George A. Fuller Company, in New York, NY, and later went on to found with his brother William and Andrew J. Eken (in 1922) , the important skyscraper construction firm, Starrett Brothers and Eken, building contractors for the Empire State Building (1930-1931) in New York, NY.
 Goldwin Starrett another sibling, worked as a partner in the New York architecture firm of Starrett and Van Vleck.
 Still another brother, Ralph Starrett was a partner in the construction company, Starrett and Goss, founded in part by his brother, Paul.

 Spouse